pdx-cs-se/jumpy/README.md

 course, and they were a good match to our design.
 Most of us are pretty familiar with C++.

+Inspired by the Google built-in Chrome browser game "Dinosaur Runner".

 Sample screenshot:

      O